 - Breast Reduction Recovery

 Overly large breasts can cause a number of unwanted effects.
 Many women seek out a breast reduction to minimize these symptoms, which can lead to a more comfortable and confident life.
 Breast reduction surgery can help:

 - Reduce overly large breasts

 - Alleviate pain caused by overly large breasts

 - Lift and reshape the breasts and areola

 - Improve the body’s silhouette

-3694 View Gallery A breast reduction, also called a reduction mammoplasty, is a procedure used to reduce the size of overly large breasts.
-If you struggle with overly large, pendulous breasts (breast hypertrophy or macromastia) you may additionally suffer from pain caused by the breasts and may be self-conscious about their body.
-The pain associated may be in the neck, shoulders or cause inframammary fold infections.
+If you struggle with overly large, pendulous breasts (breast hypertrophy or macromastia) you may additionally suffer from pain caused by the breasts and may be self-conscious about your body.
+The pain associated with overly large breasts may occur in the neck or shoulders, and this condition may cause inframammary fold infections.